 Development and function of neuronal circuitsin the central auditory system

 Sounds and hearing play a pivotal role in human communication.
 People who suffer from central auditory processing abnormalities are affected in their daily lives and might not be able to appreciate even the most basic verbal communication.
 Tinnitus, in which phantom sounds are experienced in the absence of acoustic stimulation, is an example of pathology of the central auditory system.
-Ten percent of the human population suffers from it.
+More than 10% of the population suffers from it.
 Despite the importance of hearing in human communication, we still understand very little of how sounds are perceived and how they are processed in the central auditory system.
 The aim of our lab is to understand the role of specific neuronal circuits in making sense of sounds, and to lead to new ways of reinstating normal connectivity in cases of abnormal auditory processing.
 We combine in vivo physiology, optogenetics, rabies virus tracing, immunohistochemistry, behavioral assays, cochlear implants and computer modeling to explore the functions of neuronal circuits in the mouse auditory cortex.

 Adaptability of the auditory system in health and disease